appwrite/appwrite/docs/tutorials/add-translations.md

 $ git clone COPIED_URL
 ```

 > To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
-If you are a beginner, we recommend you to use `Github Desktop`.
+If you are a beginner, we recommend you to use `GitHub Desktop`.
 It is a really clean and simple visual Git client.

 Finally, you will need to create a `feat-XXX-YYY-translation` branch based on the `locale` branch and switch to it.
 The `XXX` should represent issue ID and `YYY` the language name.